๐ŸŒฐ Ohio Eviction Notice Laws

 ๐Ÿ“† 30 Days

 To terminate a month-to-month tenancy in Ohio, either party must give at least 30 days’ written notice before the end of a monthly rental period.
-The notice should specify the date by which the tenant must vacate.
+Ohio does not require a reason โ€” landlords can end the tenancy for any lawful purpose with proper notice.

 ๐Ÿ“„ Get Free Ohio 30-Day Termination Notice